Trends and climate

 Fire and rehire The employee’s employment is terminated by the seller and then rehired by the buyer.
 On such termination, a certain termination process must be followed and the employees will have certain rights, including statutory severance pay, payment in lieu of notice and certain other benefits according to law.
 The buyer will be deemed to hire the employees without carrying any debt or obligation towards the employees for their previous employment term.
 However, in certain cases, the employees must be granted credit for their years of service with the seller.

-Continuous employment The employee will be transferred to the buyer with no termination of his or her employment and continue with the new employer under the same terms and with the same seniority as with the previous employer.
+Continuous employment The employee will be transferred to the buyer with no termination of their employment and continue with the new employer under the same terms and with the same seniority as with the previous employer.
 The buyer will assume full responsibility for the employees and all their accrued rights will be rolled over, including rights to payment on termination.
 The buyer will be obliged to pay all termination payments only on termination of the employee’s employment with the buyer, but with respect to both terms of employment with both entities.
-Certain tax rulings must be obtained before transferring an employees’ pension programmes pursuant to this method.
+According to a recent court ruling and tax circular, the transfer of employees may be deemed a transfer of intangible assets (such as know how) and may therefore be subject to capital gains tax.

 What are the rules in relation to company pension rights in the event of an acquisition?